Zxayleral/student-system/README.md

 </ul>

-## to run this program, just clone the app and run src/launcher.py
+## To run this program, just clone the app and run src/launcher.py

 ```diff
 # status